kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

 (1 row)
 ```

-Wait what?
-Didn't we just set our timezone?
-Yeah, but **`SET timezone` is
+**`SET timezone` is actually setting the timezone for your
-actually setting the timezone for your `psql` session**.
-It's not changing the
+`psql` session**.
+It's not changing the underlying timezone
-underlying timezone for the database.
+for the database.

 In order to do that, there are two approach: